BSN-Professional and Accelerated Second Degree

 • A student withdraws from three (3) different nursing courses at any time while enrolled in the nursing program

-• A student has failed and withdrawn from a single nursing course
+• A student has a failure and a withdrawal from a single nursing course

 • A student exceeds the progression time as outlined by the progression requirements